paulbaudrier/interview-test-devops/README.md

 ## Automation Test

-Using a tool of your choice such as Bash, Chef, Ansible or similar automate the installation of a Web Server serving up some static content.
+Using Ansible automate the installation of a Web Server serving up some static content.

 Bonus points for the following: